Where the hell is 1/3, or Introduction to Chaos

 Now, we will prove the statements:

-If n is odd, ais even
+If n is odd, an is even

 If n is even, an is odd.